saifulaija/trendy-pro-client/README.md

 ## TreandyLeather
-## For more details, visit the [FlatShare Backend Repository](https://github.com/saifulaija/trendy-pro-server).
+## For more details, visit the [TrendyLaether  Backend Repository](https://github.com/saifulaija/trendy-pro-server).

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.